 OpenAI

-The highest-profile lab, the most widely deployed, and as of March 2026, unambiguously the largest: 900 million weekly active users, 50 million consumer subscribers, 9 million paying businesses, 1.6 million weekly Codex developers (up 3x since January). $110B raised at a $730B valuation, with Amazon ($50B), SoftBank ($30B), and NVIDIA ($30B) among the headline investors.
+The highest-profile lab, the most widely deployed, and as of March 2026, unambiguously the largest: 900 million weekly active users, 50 million consumer subscribers, 9 million paying businesses, 1.6 million weekly Codex developers (up 3x since January).
+OpenAI has now closed a $122 billion funding round at a post-money valuation of $852 billion, confirmed by Bloomberg, CNBC, and OpenAI directly.
+Total capital raised across rounds now exceeds $230 billion.
+Amazon, SoftBank, and NVIDIA remain among the headline investors.
 No other lab is operating at this scale.
 That matters.

 GPT-5.4 is their current flagship, released 6 March 2026.
 The headline capability additions over GPT-5.2: native computer-use (the first general-purpose OpenAI model with this natively), a 1M token context window, and significantly more token-efficient reasoning.
-The product surface – DALL-E, Sora, the Realtime API, Codex – is genuinely broad.
-OpenAI remains the default for teams who haven’t thought carefully about alternatives, and the scale suggests that default has enormous staying power.
+The product footprint has contracted: DALL-E, the Realtime API, and Codex remain, but Sora – OpenAI’s generative video app, launched to substantial fanfare and previously cited here as evidence of a genuinely broad product surface – was shut down on 25 March 2026 with no public explanation.
+OpenAI’s only stated position is that video generation will continue to be used internally to train robots.
+Disney separately dropped plans for a reported $1 billion investment connected to the Sora partnership on the same day.
+OpenAI remains the default for teams who haven’t thought carefully about alternatives, and the scale suggests that default has enormous staying power – but the Sora shutdown is a signal worth noting about how the product strategy is evolving.

 None of this makes OpenAI irrelevant.
 At 900 million weekly users, it’s the infrastructure of the AI industry.
 But the scale and the contracts mean the decisions Altman makes in the next eighteen months have broader consequences than those of any other lab.
 Follow it with proportional attention and clear eyes.